adri326/ife-exs/README.md

 make
 ```

+### Building notes

-*Note:* Since there are a lot of projects to build at once, you might want to take advantage of multi-threading the process with `make -j`.
+Since there are a lot of projects to build at once, you might want to take advantage of multi-threading the process with `make -j`.

+To disable colors, run cmake with the `-DNO_COLOR=true` argument.
+If you wish to revert this back, run cmake with `-DNO_COLOR=false`.